 - Driving – on the right-hand side.
 Watch this video before renting a car

 - Climate and Weather – Madeira is called the island of eternal spring.
 It enjoys a subtropical climate with mild weather all year round.
-It is never too cold nor too hot.
+It is never too cold or too hot.
 The temperature hardly ever falls below 15 degrees in the winter or exceeds 25 degrees in the summer.
 Sea temperature varies between 17 and 21 degrees throughout the whole year.
-Expect more humidity and rainfall at the North of the island.
+Expect more humidity and rainfall in the North of the island.
 For lounging by the pool, visit between April and October.

-- What to pack -Hiking trousers and shorts, rain jacket, walking shoes, one warm sweater or hoodie, one pair of sandals, some light summer clothing, warm dawn jacket if you go up the mountains, camera (you won’t forgive yourself if you don’t!), adventurous spirit.
+- What to pack -Hiking trousers and shorts, rain jacket, walking shoes, one warm sweater or hoodie, one pair of sandals, some light summer clothing, a warm dawn jacket if you go up the mountains, a camera (you won’t forgive yourself if you don’t!), adventurous spirit.

 - Most popular supermarkets – Continente Modelo and Pingo Doce.
 Pingo Doce in Madeira has a great restaurant section as well.
 Much better than in mainland Portugal.
 You have to try the Octopus!

 - Remember about Travel Insurance.
 I recommend SafetyWing, especially for those nomads and long term travellers among us.
 No need to specify the destination not the duration of travel.
 And you can cancel at any time.